Our mission and approach

 Topic 1: Directions and contents of visual information flow (imagery, 7T)

-Visual perception is orchestrated by information flow in two cardinal directions: externally generated information is first processed in a feedforward manner, while internally generated interpretations, expectations or prior knowledge flow in the feedback direction.
+Visual perception is orchestrated by the directionality of information flow: feed-forward, feed-back and recurrent.
+Externally generated information is first processed in the feedforward direction, while internally generated interpretations, expectations or prior knowledge flow in the feedback direction.
 A third mode of functioning is recurrence, whereby information is repeatedly processed at the same processing stage.

-While the existence of feedforward, feedback and recurrent processing is indisputable, distinguishing the different information flow directions is not easy, as they strongly overlap in both space and time at the level at which standard techniques operate.
+While the existence of feedforward, feedback and recurrent processing is indisputable, distinguishing the different information flow directions is challenging, as they strongly overlap in both space and time at the level at which standard techniques operate.

 It is thus unclear what the exact contents and representations being processed in each information flow are, what their respective functions are in enabling visual cognition, and how those different aspects relate to behavior.